Talensac

-Talensac ([talɑ̃sak]; Talenseg; Gallo: Talanczac) is a commune in the department of Ille-et-Vilaine in Brittany in the northwest of France.
+Talensac ([talɑ̃sak]; Talenseg; Gallo: Talanczac) is a French commune in the department of Ille-et-Vilaine, Brittany, northwestern France.

 Geography

 The river Meu forms all of the commune's eastern border.

 Located at 20 km in the West of Rennes in the perimeter of the second suburb of Rennes, Talensac is crossed from the West to the East by the brooks of Guillermoux and of Bignons which form the Barillais, the Serein and the Rohuel and then the Chèze which are confluents of the Meu river.
 It is next to the forest of Montfort-sur-Meu.
 The town stretches on 2.161 hectares including 174 hectares of forest with a population of 2.100 inhabitants.
 It is surrounded by Montfort-sur-Meu, Bédée, La Nouaye, Breteil, Pleumeleuc, Iffendic, Saint-Gonlay.